Submissions

 Essays: No longer than 3,000 words.

-You may submit multiple manuscripts, but please limit to one per genre.
-Simultaneous submissions accepted.
-The Dolomite Review is open to all and does not discriminate except against artificial intelligence.
-We look forward to reading your work.
+You may submit multiple manuscripts, but please limit submissions to one per genre.
+Simultaneous submissions are welcome.
+The Dolomite Review is open to all and does not discriminate—except against artificial intelligence.